lingaisw/valbot-tui/README.md

 ## Overview

-ValBot-CLI is a powerful, extensible command-line interface for AI-assisted development and interaction.
+ValBot-CLI is a powerful, extensible AI assistant with both a modern Terminal User Interface (TUI) and traditional command-line interface.
 ValBot combines conversational AI with autonomous agent workflows to help you code, debug, analyze specifications, and automate complex tasks—all from your terminal.

 **Key Capabilities:**

+- **🎨 Modern TUI Interface**: Beautiful Material Design interface with real-time streaming, syntax highlighting, integrated terminal, file explorer, and markdown rendering
 - **💬 Interactive Chat**: Real-time AI conversation with context-aware responses, multiline input, and rich formatting
 - **🤖 Autonomous Agents**: Pre-built and custom agents that can execute multi-step workflows, use tools, and interact with files, git, terminals, and more
 - **🔌 Extensible Plugin System**: Add custom agents from local files or Git repositories, create your own agents, and share them with others